catubc/sta_maps/README.md

 `python main.py`

-There are several option flags in the sta_maps.py file which can be set to compute and display motifs, STMs and STMTDs.
+There are several option flags in the main.py file which can be set to compute and display: motifs, STMs and STMTDs.
 Additional, video animations can be generated using the "animate_images" flag.

-Assistance can be provided by email: cat@alumni.ubc.ca.
+Assistance with module installation and running can be provided by email: cat@alumni.ubc.ca.

 ###**Matlab Code**